-report a chemical dimerization system to induce protein condensates on chromatin11 (Figure 1A).
+This protocol reports a chemical dimerization system to induce protein condensates on chromatin11 (Figure 1A).
 The dimerizer consists of two linked protein-interacting ligands: trimethoprim (TMP) and Halo ligand and can dimerize proteins fused to the cognate receptors: Escherichia coli dihydrofolate reductase (eDHFR) and a bacterial alkyldehalogenase enzyme (Halo enzyme), respectively12.
-The interaction between Halo ligand and Halo enzyme is covalent, allowing to use Halo enzyme fused to a chromatin-binding protein as an anchor and recruit a phase-separating protein fused to eDHFR to the anchor.
+The interaction between Halo ligand and Halo enzyme is covalent, allowing Halo enzyme to be used as an anchor by fusing it to a chromatin-binding protein to recruit a phase-separating protein fused to eDHFR to chromatin.
 After the initial recruitment, increased local concentration of the phase separating protein passes the critical concentration needed for phase separation and thus nucleates a condensate at the anchor (Figure 1B).
-By fusing fluorescent proteins (e.g. mCherry and eGFP) to eDHFR and Halo, can visualize in real time with fluorescence microscopy.
-Because the interaction between eDHFR and TMP is non-covalent, excess free TMP to compete with the dimerizer for eDHFR binding.
+By fusing fluorescent proteins (e.g. mCherry and eGFP) to eDHFR and Halo, nucleation and growth of condensates can be visualized in real time with fluorescence microscopy.
+Because the interaction between eDHFR and TMP is non-covalent, excess free TMP can be added to compete with the dimerizer for eDHFR binding.
 This will then release the phase separation protein from the anchor and dissolve the chromatin-associated condensate.